Deal Structure M&A Strategy

 The wrong deal structure costs you in taxes, inherited liabilities, or lost contracts.
 I've structured transactions across every entity type and deal size - and the structure conversation is always the first one I have with clients.

 Experienced M&A representation.
-Managing partner on every deal.
+Senior counsel on every deal.
 Nationwide practice.

 Frequently Asked Questions About M&A Deal Structures